 So, it’s extremely important to speak to your doctor about what you are experiencing and get the medical and psychological help that can give you back your life.

 What Are The Symptoms Of Anxiety In The Elderly?

-I mentioned above what anxiety can feel like for some seniors and of course every individual is different.
-Here’s a more comprehensive list of some of the most common symptoms of anxiety that elderly experience.
+I mentioned above what anxiety can feel like for some seniors and of course, every individual is different.
+Here’s a more comprehensive list of some of the most common symptoms of anxiety that the elderly experience.